MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 - **Required seconds inside**

-    Set the time in seconds that the `Object` should stay inside the `Collider`.
+    Set the time in seconds that the `Objects` should stay inside the `Collider`.

 ------